-Hornsea Project Two (HP2) is the second offshore wind farm proposed to be constructed within the Hornsea Zone in North Sea, UK.
-With a proposed installed capacity of 1.8GW, the wind farm is touted to become the biggest of its kind in the world.
+Hornsea Project Two (HP2) is being constructed within the Hornsea Zone of the North Sea, UK.
+With a total capacity of 1.4GW, the wind farm is expected to be the largest of its kind worldwide.

-The project developer, Dong Energy, gained the rights to the project through the acquisition of SMartWind, a 50:50 joint venture (JV) between Mainstream Renewable Power and Siemens Financial Services, in August 2015.
+Project developer Ørsted (previously Dong Energy) gained the rights to the project in August 2015 through the acquisition of SMartWind, a joint venture (JV) between Mainstream Renewable Power (50%) and Siemens Financial Services (50%).

-The scoping report for the project was completed in 2012, while the consent application was submitted to the Planning Inspectorate (PINS) for examination in January 2015, which was completed in March 2016.
+The scoping report for the project was completed in 2012.
+The consent application was submitted to the Planning Inspectorate (PINS) for examination in January 2015 and completed in March 2016.

-The development consent for the project was granted by the Secretary of State for Energy and Climate Change in August 2016.
-Construction works will commence following the completion of the final investment decision (FID).
+Development consent for the project was granted by the Secretary of State for Energy and Climate Change in August 2016, and the final investment decision was taken in September 2017.

 The Hornsea Zone

-Covering an area of 4,735km², the Hornsea Zone has the potential to generate more than 4GW of renewable energy, which would account for 4% of the overall power generation capacity in the UK, capable of serving approximately three million households.
+Covering an area of 4,735km², the Hornsea Zone has the potential to generate more than 4GW of renewable energy, which would account for 4% of the UK’s overall power generation capacity.

-The zone is situated off the Yorkshire coast, where the normal water depth ranges between 30m and 40m and reaches a maximum depth of 70m.
-The Hornsea Project Two site is located approximately 89km from the Yorkshire coast, covering an area of 462km² at the centre of the Hornsea Zone.
+The zone is situated off the Yorkshire coast, where the normal water depth ranges between 30m and 40m, reaching a maximum depth of 70m.

 Transmission and onshore facilities

-The electrical output from the project is proposed to be conveyed to the 400kV National Grid transmission station at North Killingholme, following the same route of the Hornsea Project One’s transmission system.
+The entire electrical output from the project will be conveyed to the 400kV National Grid transmission station at North Killingholme, following the same route as Hornsea Project One’s transmission system.

-The landfall for the transmission cable will be located at Horseshoe Point, near the village of North Cotes in Lincolnshire.
-The HVDC option will require the laying of four onshore cable trenches, whereas the HVAC option will require the laying of eight onshore cable trenches.
+Landfall for the transmission cable will be located at Horseshoe Point, near the village of North Cotes, Lincolnshire.
+The HVDC route would require the installation of four onshore cable trenches, while the HVAC option would require the laying of eight onshore cable trenches.

-Either an onshore HVDC converter station or an onshore HVAC substation will be constructed midway from the landfall to the National Grid transmission station.
-The facility will be approximately 200m-long, 150m-wide and 40m-high.
+The onshore HVDC converter station or HVAC substation will be constructed midway from the landfall to the National Grid transmission station.
+The facility will be approximately 200m long, 150m wide and 40m high.

-The total length of the offshore transmission subsea cables will be 150km, whereas that of the onshore transmission cable will be 40km.
+The total length of the offshore transmission subsea cables will be 150km, whereas the onshore transmission cable will be 40km long.

 The baseline noise surveys for the project were performed by RPS Group.